lnxpy/hashnode/cl41l8qnv00qupmnv9c5x43l0.md

 if __name__ == '__main__': main()
 ```

 At first, this implementation might look a bit confusing.
-We are basically mocking the `get()` entity from the `dicovery` module as you can see in the patch decorators then, we specify the return value that we expect for the test.
+We are basically mocking the `get()` entity from the `discovery` module as you can see in the patch decorators then, we specify the return value that we expect for the test.

 In the `unittest` package, you can use mocks in different ways.
 You can implement them as decorators, context managers, or even purely in the `setUp` and `tearDown` methods.
 I prefer using decorators as it's more readable in my opinion.